pcrockett/mollysocket-fly/README.md

 **Fly's free tier:**

-_Never assume a free tier for any service will stay around forever._ However as of May
+_Never assume a free tier for any service will stay around forever._ However as of June
-2024:
+2026:

 This should be within the limits of the Fly.io free tier.
 You may see some expensive-looking "builder" machines in your Fly dashboard, but they are given to you